SONY078/node-interview-practice/day1.md

 1.What is NPM?<br/>
 ans:
 npm is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js.
 It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.What is npm and npm is the world's largest Software Registry.
 The registry contains over 800,000 code packages.
 Open-source developers use npm to share software.
-Many organizations also use npm to manage private development.NPM is a package manager for Node. js packages, or modules if you like. www.npmjs.com hosts thousands of free packages to download and use.
+Many organizations also use npm to manage private development.NPM is a package manager for Node. js packages, or modules if you like. npjs hosts thousands of free packages to download and use.
 The NPM program is installed on your computer when you install Node.js.
 NPM is already ready to run on your computer!
 <hr/>
 2.What are the modules in Node.js?<br/>
 ans: